-Gorrill began her career as a modern and jazz dancer with The Joyce Trisler Danscompany and The American Dance Machine.
-As a Broadway gypsy, she worked with choreographers Susan Stroman, Bob Fosse, Peter Gennaro, George Faison, Donald McKayle, and Gower Champion.
+Gorrill began her career as a modern and jazz dancer with the Joyce Trisler Danscompany and the American Dance Machine.
+On Broadway, she worked with choreographers Susan Stroman, Bob Fosse, Peter Gennaro, George Faison, Donald McKayle, and Gower Champion.
 As an actress, she was featured on Broadway in Peter Pan, played Lily St. Regis on the national tour of Annie, and created a role in the off-Broadway revival of Flora the Red Menace.
-Favorite regional theater roles include April in Company (Repertory Theater of St. Louis), Belle in Take Me Along (Goodspeed Opera House), Hope in Anything Goes (The St. Louis MUNY), Shy in The Best Little Whorehouse in Texas (Pittsburgh Civic Light Opera), Audrey in Little Shop of Horrors (Indianapolis Beef `n Boards), and Sugar in Sugar (Coachlight Dinner Theater).
-Choreographic credits include productions at Theater by the Sea in Rhode Island, Sacramento Music Circus, and off Broadway's Homegrown Theatre.
+Favorite regional theater roles include April in Company (Repertory Theatre of St. Louis), Belle in Take Me Along (Goodspeed Opera House), Hope in Anything Goes (St. Louis MUNY), Shy in The Best Little Whorehouse in Texas (Pittsburgh Civic Light Opera), Audrey in Little Shop of Horrors (Beef & Boards Dinner Theatre, Indianapolis), and Sugar in Sugar (Coachlight Dinner Theater).
+Choreographic credits include productions at Theatre by the Sea in Rhode Island, Sacramento's Music Circus, and the off-Broadway Homegrown Theatre.

 Professional Awards and Recognitions

 - Recipient, Lynn Cultural Council grant (Massachusetts Cultural Council, 2016, 2011, 2004, 2003, 2002, 2001)

 - Recipient, Students and Teachers Working with Artists, Scientists, and Scholars (STARS) grant (Massachusetts Cultural Council, 2013, 2012, 2011)